nalendro16/TRL/README.md

 # The React Lab

-The React Lab is personal project for project manajement sistem like: monday. com, or asana. com
+The React Lab is personal project for project manajement sistem like: monday.com, or asana.com

 ## Snapshot